<html>

 >body bgcolor="#FFFFFF" marginwidth="100" leftmargin="100">

-The Social Ideology of
+<p><font size="6" face="Arial, Helvetica, sans-serif"><b>The Social Ideology of

-the Motorcar
+the Motorcar<br>

-please read this first
+read this first</i></font></p>

-The worst thing about cars
+<p><font face="Times New Roman, Times, serif" size="3">The worst thing about cars

 is that they are like castles or villas by the sea: luxury goods invented for